Last updated: January 2026

 Start Selling TicketsThe Pricing Model That Matters

-For a nonprofit running a 200-person gala: prepay 200 credits for ~$140 total.
-The same event on Eventbrite could cost $600-1,200 in fees.
+For a nonprofit running a 200-person gala: prepay 200 credits for ~$140 total (with the 50% charity discount).
+The same event on Eventbrite could cost $600-1,200 in service fees that come out of attendee payments.

 Calculate Your Ticket Tailor SavingsEvent Management Features